 As noted above, nine Senate Republican leaders sent a letter to President Trump on February 13, 2025, vowing they "would not support a tax package that only provides temporary relief from tax hikes."
 The current policy approach would produce no revenue impact even if the TCJA is extended permanently.
 See Doug Sword & Cady Stanton, What's in a Score?
-Maybe the Future of TCJA, 186 Tax Notes Federal 1499 (Feb.
+Maybe the Future of TCJA, 186 TAX NOTES FEDERAL 1499 (Feb.
 24, 2025) ("Thune and Crapo have said the only path to permanency is a current-policy baseline and that the House approach won't deliver on that count.").
 Interestingly, Senate Finance Committee member Bill Cassidy, (R-LA) filed an amendment to the Senate's February 2025 budget resolution that would "strike references to current policy accounting, and Senator Cassidy was among five Finance Committee Republicans who did not sign the February 13, 2025 letter to the President vowing to support only a permanent extension of the TCJA.
 Id.
+"The budget resolution should point towards decreasing our national debt, not increasing it."
+Zach Cohen, Senate Democrats Seek to Squash GOP's Tax Bill Scoring Plan, BLOOMBERG DAILY TAX REPORT (Mar.
+31, 2025) (quoting Sen. Cassidy).

 iii.
 Current Policy Approach Prior Precedent.
 The Obama administration promoted the current policy baseline rhetorically to defend extending the Bush tax cuts that were set to expire at the end of 2012, arguing that the extension should be measured against current policy, not the "current law" under which tax cuts would expire.
 The current policy approach in 2012 reflected that the legislation was deemed to reduce the deficit by \$737 billion over ten years vs. the Congressional Budget Office estimate that it increased deficits by about \$4 trillion over those ten years using a current law approach as the baseline.
 See Andrew Duehren, Republicans Ponder: What if the Trump Tax Cuts Cost Nothing?, NEW YORK TIMES (Nov.
 25, 2024).
 However, the Congressional Budget Office and the Joint Committee on Taxation used the current law baseline for scoring the legislation, as required by congressional rules.
 The Obama administration and some lawmakers merely highlighted the current policy perspective to justify the compromise.
+The Obama administration did that to highlight that they were raising revenue compared to current policy by increasing income taxes on wealthy taxpayers by allowing certain tax cuts to expire.